 You will be given a tablet to swallow in the clinic – and you will have to remain in the clinic for 30 minutes afterwards.
 If you vomit within 1 hour of taking the tablet, you must phone Jasmine Ward as you may require a repeat dose.

 If you can drive, you may drive to the department alone.
 Patients may make their own way home and do not need any one with them overnight.

 Attend Jasmine Ward and plan to stay all day.
 Please bring night clothes, wash things, sanitary towels and all current medication.
 A vaginal pessary will be inserted.
 You are able to eat and drink throughout the procedure but please avoid carbonated drinks, fried foods and chocolate as they may make you feel sick.
 We normally advise people to have toast for lunch but a meal will be ordered for you if you wish.

 You will probably notice an increase in abdominal discomfort and this can be strong and cramping.
 You will be given pain relief as required.
-This may be either in tablet form, an injection or sometimes, for a short time, via a face mask.
+This may be either in tablet form or an injection.

 Once you have passed the products of conception, the nurse who is caring for you will advise you.
 You are required to stay a minimum of 2 hours after the procedure is complete.
 This way vaginal bleeding and your overall condition can be monitored to ensure that you are fit for discharge.

 You will be told if the swabs that were taken in the initial clinic appointment require any treatment.

 Everyone is required to take a home pregnancy test three weeks after the procedure to ensure they are no longer pregnant.
 If the pregnancy test is positive contact your GP or the Emergency Department at Yeovil District Hospital urgently.

 It is very important that you avoid alcohol and cigarettes for 4 days from when you begin treatment.
 You must also avoid aspirin, brufen or mefenamic acid for two weeks.